Azure/azure-vmware-solution/advanced-monitoring/README.md

 ### Option 2 - Manual

 The solution can be deployed manually as well:

+There are two installation scripts for Ubuntu and RHEL-based distributionns.

-- Create an Ubuntu 22.04 virtual machine connected to a vNet that has access to the private cloud
+- For Ubuntu create an Ubuntu 22.04 virtual machine connected to a vNet that has access to the private cloud.
+- For RHEL-based distributions create a Red Hat Enterprise Linux 9 or a Rocky Linux 9 vritual machine, conencted to a vNet with access to the private cloud.
 - Configure an identity on the virtual machine either System or User managed
    ![](./media/assign_identity.png)